Winslow, Arizona: Geography

+Climate

-Winslow experiences a dry, temperate arid climate (Köppen BWk), with a wide diurnal temperature variation year-round, averaging 32.7ºF (18.2ºC).
+Winslow experiences a dry, temperate arid climate (Köppen BWk), with a wide diurnal temperature variation year-round, averaging 56 °F (13.3 °C).
 Winters are cool and dry, while summers are hot, and bringing the largest portion of the annual precipitation, which is 7.01 in; snowfall averages 8.1 in per season (July 1 through June 30 of the subsequent year).